Brief Course Description

 - Minimum passing score: 70%

 This course is approved for continuing education credit by the California Department of Real Estate.
-However, this approval does not constitute an endorsement of the views or opinions that are expressed by the course sponsor, instructor, authors or lecturers.
+However, this approval does not constitute an endorsement of the views or opinions which are expressed by the course sponsor, instructor, authors or lecturers.

 Correspondence Course Identification Statement